Essential Checklist of Documents for Importing into Australia:

 1. Master Bill of Lading (MBL)

-The Master Bill of Lading is issued by the main carrier and details the shipment’s journey from the origin port to the destination port.
-It includes information about the carrier, consignee, cargo, and shipment terms.
-This document is essential for customs to verify the legitimacy and nature of the goods.
+The Master Bill of Lading is issued by the main carrier (like the shipping line).
+It details the shipment’s entire journey from the origin port to the final destination port in Australia.

 2. House Bill of Lading (HBL)